How long does it take?

 If possible, customers may supply their films in chronological order.
 This would allow

 us to capture the films in the order requested.
-If this is not possible, the films would be captured in any order.
+Otherwise we will number the films ourselves.

 How many reels will fit onto one DVD?